 The ability to analyse, as much as show the tragedy of asylum seekers who drowned coming to Australia, stems from Fiona’s drawing style.

 “The way that I draw is very different, I sort of do it for information, I don’t undertake a drawing to do a complete work,” she said.

 “I take notes or it will be preliminary stuff for another idea.
 The thing about drawing is that it’s a good way of getting information and your ideas down, and if something comes from that then so be it, but I don’t specifically just draw.”

-If you have a passion for communicating ideas, discover what you can do with a JCU Arts degree.
+If you have a passion for communicating ideas, discover what you can do with JCU Arts and Social Sciences.